For all the Cuban food lovers, here is a very simple and delicious, yet very iconic Cuban dish, Mojo Pork!!

 What is Cuban Mojo

-Mojo is a signature marinade of Cuba, pronounced “MO HO”.
-It’s just a mix of citrus juices, fresh onion and garlic, some herbs and olive oil.
+Mojo is a signature marinade in Cuba, pronounced “MO HO”.
+It’s a mix of citrus juices, fresh onion, garlic, herbs, and olive oil.

-Today we just used a mix of orange, lime and lemon juice in our marinade to make Mojo Pork, and it still gives lip-smacking results.
+Today I just used a mix of orange, lime and lemon juice in our marinade to make Mojo Pork, and it still gives lip-smacking results.
 Use whatever citruses are available to you.
-We have a detailed Mojo Marinade Recipe on GypsyPlate.

-For Mojo Pork, a cut of pork that has a good amount of marbling and connective tissue is usually the best choice, because it becomes tender and flavorful during slow cooking.
+For Mojo Pork, I always go for a cut of pork with plenty of marbling and connective tissue.
+It becomes really tender and flavorful during slow cooking.

-The most commonly used cuts come from the shoulder, such as picnic roast or Boston butt.
-They are well-marbled and rich in flavor, making shoulder perfect for Mojo Pork.
+The best cuts come from the shoulder, like picnic roast or Boston butt.
+They’re nicely marbled and full of flavor, making them perfect for Mojo Pork.

-Pork loin is leaner than the shoulder, but it can still work well for Mojo Pork if cooked properly.
-It’s a good choice if you prefer a slightly leaner meat.
-Cooking time may vary when you are trying to cook pork loin in a crockpot.
+Pork loin is a leaner option compared to the shoulder, but it can still work well if cooked properly.
+It’s a good choice if you prefer leaner meat, but keep in mind that cooking times may vary, especially in a crockpot.

-- Pork – We used a large chunk of pork shoulder today.
+• Pork – I used a large chunk of pork shoulder today.

 Mojo Pork Recipe: